Transgender and gender-diverse resources

-Wherever you are on your journey, NAU Campus Health Services in partnership with the Office of Inclusion: Multicultural and LGBTQIA Student Services will be here to connect you to the right resources to help you reach your personal goals.
+Wherever you are on your journey, NAU Campus Health Services, in partnership with the Office of Inclusion: Multicultural and LGBTQIA Student Services, will connect you to the right resources to help you reach your personal goals.

-Check out the Trans Health & Wellness Services e-book for more information about:
+Check out the Trans health and wellness services e-book for more information about:

 - Office of Inclusion: Multicultural and LGBTQIA Student Services